DatMayo/casnet/README.md

 # Casnet Backend

+> **Note:** This project is a work in progress.

-This project is a FastAPI-based backend application designed to manage tenants, users, persons, tasks, and calendar events.
-It features an in-memory database for demonstration purposes and a full suite of CRUD API endpoints for each resource.
+This project is a FastAPI-based backend application aimed at **roleplay servers** to help manage cases and records for different departments (e.g., LSPD, SAFMS).
+It features a full suite of CRUD API endpoints for resources like tenants (departments), users, persons, and more.

+The current database implementation is an in-memory solution for demonstration and development purposes.
+This is a temporary setup and is planned to be replaced with a persistent **SQL or NoSQL database** in the future.

 ## Project Structure